srinivas31/project-coursera/CodeBook.md

              {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,  STANDING,  LAYING}

-#### The set of variables represent the mean and standard deviation readings  from accelerometer and gyroscope corresponding to axial signals along X,Y,Z and based on time and frequency domain.

 ##### This set of variables correspond to mean and standard deviation values of body accelerometer singals along X, Y and Z based on time.

 * tBodyAccmeanX